erdikusdemir/micropython-remotecontroller/README.md

 4.4.
 Deploy the node and everything should works.

 # To do list:
-1. Code still does not send mqtt message to the server.
-2. ESP chip being very slow to connect to the wifi.
+1. ESP chip being very slow to connect to the wifi.
 This needs to be fasten up somehow.
+Chip develops an issue when erasing the settings.
 3. Case design needs to be finished.